htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 is run to submit the job.

-Standard input for this job will come from the file ``inputfile``, as specified by the **input** command, and standard output for this job will go to the file ``outputfile``, as specified by the **output** command.
+Standard input for this job will come from the file ``inputfile``, as specified by the **input**\ :index:`submit commands<single: submit commands; input>` command, and standard output for this job will go to the file ``outputfile``, as specified by the
+**output**\ :index:`submit commands<single: submit commands; output>` command.
 HTCondor expects to find ``inputfile`` in the current working directory when this job is submitted, and the system will take care of getting the input file to where it needs to be when the job is executed, as well as bringing back the output results (to the current working directory) after job execution.

 A log file, ``myexe.log``, will also be produced that contains events the job had during its lifetime inside of HTCondor.
 When the job